kenlasko/nixos-wsl/README.md

 5. Exit and re-login.
 Should automatically login as `ken`

-6. Reset the permissions on .config and .ssh directories.
+6. Reset the permissions on `.config`, `.ssh` and `.kube` directories.
 These maintain the root perms set during initial setup, even though the rest of the folders have the correct permissions.
 ```
 # Fix permissions for the .ssh .config and .kube directories
-sudo chown -R ${USER}:users .ssh .config .kube
+sudo chown -R ${USER}:users ~/.ssh ~/.config ~/.kube
 ```
 ---